 Asbestos in Australian Homes: What Inspectors Need to Know

-A practical guide to asbestos in Australian residential properties.
-Covers where ACMs are commonly found, identification by era, condition assessment, WHS requirements, and professional reporting for asbestos inspections.
+Guide to asbestos inspection in Australia: where ACMs are found, condition ratings, WHS requirements, and professional report writing for building inspectors.

 The scale of asbestos in Australian housing

-Australia was one of the highest per-capita users of asbestos products in the world.
+Australia was one of the highest per-capita users of asbestos products in the world, making asbestos inspection in Australia one of the most critical skills a building inspector can develop.
 Between the 1940s and 1980s, asbestos-containing materials (ACMs) were used extensively in residential construction — in cladding, roofing, insulation, flooring, and dozens of other applications.

 An estimated one in three Australian homes built before 1990 contains some form of asbestos.
 For properties built before 1980, the proportion is even higher.
 The full ban on asbestos importation and use came into effect in December 2003, meaning any property built or renovated before that date could potentially contain ACMs.